 Cabin Air Filter Replacement Cost

-The cost to replace an air conditioner filter depends on whether you’re having it professionally done or not.
+The cost to replace a cabin air filter depends on whether you’re having it professionally done or not.
 If you are having a quick lube place, auto repair shop or dealership replace it, then it will cost you anywhere from $30 to $100 to replace it.

 The air filter itself will only be between $15 to $40, but the labor costs will be between $15 and $60.
 You’d be better off replacing it yourself because it is not that hard for anyone to do.